broxus/octusbridge-solana-docs/README.md

 7. How to defend from big loss in case of emergency situation?
 We can use limits and manual approve of withdrawals from `Everscale` to `Solana` that are bigger than that limits.
 8. Who can approve over limits withdrawals?
-It can be multisig in `Everscale` or `Solana`.
-In first case approve event will be transferred through bridge.
+It can be multi-signature in `Everscale` or `Solana`.
+In the first case approve event must be transferred through bridge.

 # Reminders for developers